KSoumya/EZTr/README.md

 5. Plant eye
 Merge all the above data files into R data by executing the script createExpData.R to generate corresponding RData

-# Create folder: results, and within that 2 sub-folders;
+# Results folder
-rawFeaturesTimeSeries and smthFeaturesTimeSeries
+In the results folder, create 2 sub-folders: rawFeaturesTimeSeries and smthFeaturesTimeSeries

 # EZTr_main.R execution
 Run the pipeline script EZTr_main.R using the following experiment-specific inputs: